-Microsoft released Pay as you go (PAYG) calling plans for Microsoft Teams in August 2022.
-This is a significant development for Microsoft UC centric customers.
-Previously, the only option for going all-in with Microsoft as the telco where limited to calling plans with bundled minutes.
+Previously, the only option for going all-in with Microsoft as the telco was limited to calling plans with bundled minutes.

 The reality is somewhat different, especially at scale.

-In medium to large organisations, the calculation quickly became cost prohibitive.
-Companies are used to PBX infrastructure that provide extensions to all employees and most of these will have domestic outbound calling privileges.
+In medium to large organizations, the calculation quickly became cost prohibitive.
+Companies are used to PBX infrastructure that provides extensions to all employees and most of these will have domestic outbound calling privileges.

-To move to Microsoft as their PBX requires all these users to have a DDI and therefore a calling plan in order to provide the same level of service as the on-prem PBX.
+To move to Microsoft as your PBX requires all your users to have a DDI (and therefore a calling plan) to provide the same level of service as the on-premises PBX.

-If you consider a relatively medium sized business of 2,000 users, the monthly cost would be £9,000 per month to give everyone calling.
+In the example of a business with 2,000 users, the monthly cost is £9,000 per month to give everyone calling.

-When factoring different calling profiles of business units, the same 2,000 user organisation could realistically expect to spend a lot more than £9,000 per month.
+When factoring different calling profiles of business units, the same 2,000-user organization could realistically expect to spend a lot more than £9,000 per month.

-To these businesses who needed to provide the same level of service as their PBX whilst still moving to Teams, direct routing is the preferred option.
+To these businesses who needed to provide the same level of service as their PBX while moving to Teams, Direct Routing is the preferred option.

 - Continue to benefit from competitive call rates previously agreed with each telco